-Plant the Sampaguita plant in well-drained soil in either sun or partial shade.
-Dig in 5 to 7 inches of compost to enhance the soil.
+Plant the sampaguita plant (Jasminum sambac) in well-drained soil in either sun or partial shade.
+It can grow in the ground or in a container.
+Mix in 5 to 7 inches of compost to enhance the soil.
 Dig a hole that is twice as big as the root ball so the roots can spread easily.
 Remove the plant from its nursery pot and gently spread out the root ball into the hole.
 Backfill and press the soil in around the roots.

-Water after planting until puddles form.
-The plant will need to be kept moist while it establishes, but after that it can tolerate medium to low moisture levels.
+Water the new plant after transplanting until puddles form.
+The plant will need to be kept moist while it establishes, but after that, it can tolerate medium to low moisture levels.
 Dig a 4- to 6-inch trench alongside the plant and feel the deeper soil to assess if it is time to water.
 Cool soil is wet enough and needs no extra irrigation.

-Grow the plant in a pot in areas where temperatures drop below freezing regularly so you can move it indoors.
-The plant can stand temperatures down to 8 degrees Fahrenheit for brief periods of time, but ice and snow are not good for the Sampaguita.
+Grow the plant in a pot in areas where temperatures drop below freezing regularly so you can move it indoors; ice and snow are no good for the sampaguita.
 Make a mixture of half potting soil and half compost for a containerized jasmine.